jobrachem/skewsamp/README.md

 ### Example 2

-Sample size determination in the location shiftb approach.
+Sample size determination in the location shift approach.
 This approach requires pilot data, which we draw from an exponential distribution for the sake of the example: